 - A can of naphtha

-- And corn starch to help speed up the curing process
+- Corn starch to speed up the curing process

 Procedures

-- Pump out the 100% acetic acid cure silicone into the center of the zip lock bag
+- Pump the 100% acetic acid cure silicone into the center of the ziplock bag

-- Add the Naphtha and work in the components for at least 15 minutes, this helps to completely thin out the silicone and to avoid forming thick lumps – Naphtha is highly flammable, and you should be very careful when handling it and also when disposing of it
+- Add the naphtha and work the mixture for at least 15 minutes to fully thin the silicone and break up any lumps.
+Naphtha is highly flammable, so handle and dispose of it with care

-- Your liquid silicone should have a smooth pastry-like consistency
+- The finished mixture should have a smooth, pastry-like consistency

-- The liquid silicone may take more than 24 hours to cure
+- The liquid silicone may take more than 24 hours to cure.
+Adding cornstarch shortens the cure time to about one hour

 Using 100% Cure Silicone and Mineral Spirits